Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 When you see bold text, these sections are very important to grow basil and other mucilaginous seeds.

-Note: Some of the images below are of the beta Home Microgreens Trays (opaque trays & red lids).
+Note: Some images below are of the beta Home Microgreens Trays (opaque trays & red lids).
 The black trays and opaque lids are the new Home Microgreens Trays.
-Both are similar-sized, but the later use much less soil and are therefore more economical.
+Both are similar-sized, but the latter uses much less soil and is more economical.

 Step 1

 Add a premium potting mix to the planting tray.
-A planting tray needs small holes in the bottom so water can be drawn up from below.
-This is better than top watering microgreens as it keeps the greens clean.
+A planting tray needs small holes in the bottom to draw water up from below.
+This is better than top-watering microgreens as it keeps the greens clean.

 The soil should be firmly compacted and level just below the top of the tray.
 Read this article on why I believe soil is the best media to use to grow microgreens